 Make sure, then, that your keywords list is relevant to your expertise and services offered.
 You might think that adding as many keywords as possible will only serve to increase your chances of getting hired.
 In fact, having too many keywords will only slow down the algorithm, will hinder your capacity to stand out from the pack, and make it more difficult for us to find the jobs that are best suited to you and your skill-set.

 It’s an easy mistake to make.
 You put in the effort to create a great profile on the platform, and when it’s finally out of sight, it’s out of mind.
 Don’t rest on your laurels.
 Keep your experiences, your skills and your knowledge current, and leave no gaps.
 Update or improve your skillsets, and continue your education if you need to – the future of work is not static, so you shouldn’t be either.
-Make sure your CV is up to date too.
 If you’ve done work through the Talmix platform before, mention it.
 Clients will want to see that they’re hiring somebody with proven pedigree, so flaunt the success of your services.